These scrumptious Magic Cookie Bars are chocolatey, crumbly goodness topped with chocolate chips, coconut, walnuts, and sweetened condensed milk.

 Bake for 25 to 30 minutes, or until the coconut is lightly browned on top.
 You might be tempted to take it out too early, when the coconut just starts to get golden, but leave it in a bit longer.
 It takes longer to really meld together and caramelize the condensed milk than you might think.
 If you take it out too early, the topping might fall off easily.
 That’s how you know it’s not done yet.

 Cool the magic cookie bars completely before cutting into bars and serving.
 If you don’t wait long enough, the chocolate and caramel will be too gooey and the bars will fall apart.
+Cookie bars are a great way to make a big pan of dessert in a short time.
+You might try these scotcheroo bars that are full of peanut butter and butterscotch.

 Tips For Making Magic Cookie Bars